Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Method

 \subsection{Identifying Forward-Inverse Pairs}

-Given the unorganized sets of forward ($\mathcal{D}_F$) and inverse ($\mathcal{D}_I$) demonstrations, this section describes how the forward-inverse pairs are identified, and the paired dataset ($\mathcal{D}_{paired}$) is formed.
-Establishing forward-inverse execution correspondences in the unorganized sets of forward and inverse demonstrations can be formulated as a linear sum assignment problem.
-Given the two initial demonstration sets, $\mathcal{D}_F$ and $\mathcal{D}_I$, we construct a cost matrix $C \in \mathbb{R}^{N \times N}$ where each entry $C_{ij}$ quantifies the dissimilarity between the final environment state of the i-th forward demonstration and the initial environment state of the j-th inverse demonstration.
-The optimal bijective pairing is then obtained by minimizing the total assignment cost.
-In our experiments, where the environment is represented as state-based vectors, we use Euclidean distance as the dissimilarity measure.
-Scenarios involving higher-dimensional environment representations, such as images, would require a more specific similarity metric.
-Note that the auxiliary set $\mathcal{D}_{aux}$ is excluded from this process.
+\finaldiff{Establishing forward-inverse execution correspondences (paired dataset, $\mathcal{D}_{paired}$) in the unorganized sets of forward and inverse demonstrations ($\mathcal{D}_F$ and $\mathcal{D}_I$) can be formulated as a linear sum assignment problem.} Given the two initial demonstration sets, $\mathcal{D}_F$ and $\mathcal{D}_I$, we construct a cost matrix $C \in \mathbb{R}^{N \times N}$ where each entry $C_{ij}$ quantifies the dissimilarity between the final environment state of the i-th forward demonstration and the initial environment state of the j-th inverse demonstration.
+The optimal bijective pairing is then obtained by minimizing the total assignment cost.\serdardel{In our experiments, where the environment is represented as state-based vectors, we use Euclidean distance as the dissimilarity measure.
+Scenarios involving higher-dimensional environment representations, such as images, would require a more specific similarity metric.} \serdaradd{In our experiments, as similarity metrics, we use Euclidean distance for position-based features and structural similarity index measure (SSIM)~\cite{ssim} for images.} Note that the auxiliary set $\mathcal{D}_{aux}$ is excluded from this process.
 The problem can be solved using the Hungarian algorithm~\cite{kuhn}, and the resulting bijection is used to create a paired dataset for joint learning.